open-telemetry/opentelemetry.io/content/en/docs/collector/internal-telemetry.md

       address: '0.0.0.0:8888'
 ```

-You can enhance the metrics telemetry level of verbosity using the `level`
+You can enhance the metrics telemetry using the `level` field.
+This field
-field.
-The following is a list of all possible values and their explanations.
+controls how verbose the metric is.
+The following is a list of all possible
+values and their explanations.

 - `none` indicates that no telemetry data should be collected.
 - `basic` is the recommended value and covers the basics of the service